Deepanjan66/gitfinder/README.md

 Flags:
    -h : Help.
 This will show all the available commands -f : Show results by folder name
-   -c  "string" : Search repositories by string in commit messages
+   -c "string" : Search repositories by string in commit messages -s "%Year-%Month-%Day" : Finds repositories that have had activity after that date
+      "XXXX-XX-XX" format
 ```